open-feature/openfeature.dev/blog/2026-03-28-kubecon-eu-26-recap.md

 **Key themes:**

 - **Standardized context for experimentation:** Multiple participants identified that having only a targeting key is limiting.
 There may be a need for well-understood metadata fields (browser, geo, device type) similar to semantic conventions in OpenTelemetry, so systems can map these consistently.
+This aligns with the existing [Feature Flag Semantic Conventions SIG](https://github.com/open-telemetry/semantic-conventions) work in OTel.

 - **Evaluation metrics in the SDK:** There was interest in having the SDK produce basic evaluation metrics (e.g. per flag key, by targeting reason, unique targeting keys) that analytics vendors could consume.
 This could be an official hook we publish rather than new API surface, since it's buildable with hooks today.